 Figure 5.
 User imputing fixed allocation percentages for each target

-- Scope: The scope of the sharing is defined by Master/Payer Account, Sub Account or Account Group.
-Think of a scope as fences - it's to mark boundaries.
+- Scope: The scope of the sharing is defined by Master/Payer Account, Sub Account, or Account Group.
+Think of scope as fences: it marks boundaries.

 Figure 6 shows how the Master Account scope would distribute the shared cost while Figure 7 shows how the Linked Account scope would.